MikeGawi/ePiframe/README.md

 ## Performance

 Image processing is the most resources consuming process but ePiframe is meant to work on Raspberry Pi Zero.
 Script does one thing at a time and moves to another task, there are no parallel jobs and the peak of load is only during frame update.
-On Raspberry Pi Zero W v1.1 it took around 2-3 minutes average to pull the UHD photo, process it and put it on display.
+On Raspberry Pi Zero W v1.1 it took around 2-3 minutes in average to pull the UHD photo, process it and put it on display.
 Here's a graph of loads during ePiframe tests:

+And CPU temperature:

 ## Service control